-We define the proposed extended polar matching technique as pmat, and the pairwise framework based on this as pw-pmat.
-When we include the resampling process, which is described in the second-last paragraph of section IV-E and is used to overcome problems of small scale in the test image, we denote the framework as pw-pmatsc.
-For the SIFT-based algorithms, interest points were detected using the standard Difference-of-Gaussians (DoG) detector from [4].
+When we include the resampling process, which is described in the second-last paragraph of Section IV-E and is used to overcome problems of small scale in the test image, we denote the framework as pw-pmatsc.
+For the SIFT-based algorithms, interest points were detected using the standard DoG detector from [4].
 To ensure a fair comparison, the same sets of interest points produced by this DoG detector were also used for the proposed framework, without using their scale and orientation.
-To compare the algorithms' performance, we calculate the correspondence ratio $r_c$ (inlier ratio), defined as:
+To compare the algorithms' performance, we calculate the correspondence ratio r_c (inlier ratio), defined as where N_c is the number of correct or true correspondences (inliers) and N_t the total number of output correspondences. r_c is an appropriate performance measure since we are considering the improvements that these algorithms can bring to a set of candidate correspondences, and it has been used to measure the quality of matching algorithms, most recently in [39]-[41].
+We also consider N_c , since large r_c and N_c imply that the algorithm is capable of producing a reasonably large number of robust correspondences while removing false correspondences (outliers) effectively.